TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/PROJECT_CONTEXT.md

 - Same-image reanalysis is intentionally unavailable while result history remains text-only.
 - The offline retry queue has no dedicated queue-management screen yet.
+- `history` and `history_detail` are still Flask-only while the native Qt migration focuses on the main capture flow.
 - More validation is still needed on the exact target Raspberry Pi hardware for button feel, LED timing, and preview smoothness.
 - The current UI is tuned first for a `1200x800` landscape display.
 - OpenAI analysis still requires network access and a valid API key.